 Wrong!
 Competition and saturation are COMPLETELY different things people!

 Yes competition numbers indicate difficulty in showing up on page 1 in niches, but they do NOT mean it’s too saturated.
-My site is in what’s considered a competitive niche, yet with perseverance and doing the right and smart things, I was able to outrank my competitors.
+My site is in what’s considered a competitive niche (making money online and it’s actually competitive, but saturated?
+That’s debatable).
+Yet with perseverance and doing the right and smart things, I was able to outrank my competitors and still do.

 Someone they believe is knowledgeable tells them.
 Man this happens a lot and I’m guilty of letting it happen to me.
 Someone tells me it’s too saturated and I think, oh well, case closed without even looking at the evidence.